erdincyilmazel/Cambridge/README.md

 ### Rich web framework support
 Cambridge comes with out of the box support for many of the MVC style popular web frameworks.

+### Java API to manipulate your templates
+With Cambridge, you can start with 100% pure html templates without any custom tags or attributes and attach dynamic behavior to them by just using a Java API.

 ## Join the mailing list and get support